 Information on admission to the University of Maryland is here.
 General information about undergraduate studies is available in the: Undergraduate Catalogue.
-For a detailed guide to our major and minor tracks in our department, and to our advising practice, as well as answering frequently asked questions, please consult the:
+For a detailed guide to our major and minor tracks in our department, and to our advising practice, as well as answering frequently asked questions, please consult the following pages:

 The department welcomes undergraduate participation in faculty research.
 This kind of research experience is especially valuable for students planning to go to graduate school.
 The participation can also lead to a departmental honors project for linguistics majors.

 Students can become involved in a wide range of activities including computer programming and experimental projects in language acquisition, psycholinguistics and neurolinguistics.
 Undergraduate students have worked alongside faculty and graduate students—learning to design, execute, and analyze experiments—within our Acquisition Lab and our Cognitive Neuroscience of Language Laboratory.

 Students can receive course credit—through Ling 499, Directed Studies in Linguistics—to work as a research assistant, working closely with one or more mentors (faculty members, graduate students, postdoctoral researchers) and as part of a research team.
 In addition to learning research methodologies and implementing various aspects of running experiments (running subjects, coding data, etc), students read articles and participate in lab meetings and discussions to learn about the theoretical questions that motivate the research that they are doing.
 The time commitment will be a total of 8 or 12 hours per week, for 2 or 3 credits, respectively.
 Some labs require a commitment of 3 credits per semester and/or a 2 semester minimum commitment.